dylanpicart/excel_api_access/README.md

 ## Description

 **Excel API Web Scraper** is a Python-based project that automates the process of web scraping, downloading, and storing Excel files from the NYC InfoHub website.
-The scraper dynamically discovers subpages, detects relevant Excel links (filtered by year), downloads them asynchronously, and ensures that only new or changed files are saved.
+It employs an **object-oriented architecture**—splitting functionality across multiple classes to improve maintainability and testability:

+- **`NYCInfoHubScraper`** (subclass of `BaseScraper`) provides specialized logic for discovering and filtering NYC InfoHub Excel links.
+- **`FileManager`** encapsulates file I/O (saving, hashing, directory organization).
+- **`BaseScraper`** handles core scraping concerns such as Selenium setup, asynchronous HTTP downloads, concurrency, and hashing.

 This version features: